Saturday, 29 November 2025

 Jesus and the shema

-So what words did Jesus say when he said the shema?
-Now Mark 12:29 is a record of what was written, said aloud by Jesus.
-And we know that his words brought commendation from the Jewish scribe (Mark 12:32), not scandal.
-So as the Jews were happy with what they heard, what did they hear?
+So what words did Jesus use when he said the shema?
+Now, Mark 12:29 is a written record, representing what was said aloud by Jesus.
+And we know that his words elicited approval from the Jewish scribe (Mark 12:32), not scandal.
+So as the Jews were happy with what words they heard, what did they actually hear?
 Presumably not the divine name.
-In the Greek text of Mark, it's not the divine name either.
-Did Jesus say Adonai?
-Probably.
-No-one took offence.
+Did Jesus say Adonai instead?
+Probably, because no-one took offence at the word he used.
+In the Greek text of Mark's Gospel, it's not the divine name either: it's represented as Kurios.

 Jesus and the Lord’s prayer